Plastic strapping is a versatile product used to secure items like cardboard boxes and baled materials for transport in many industries.

 Find a recycler

 A number of commercial recyclers accept plastic strapping for recycling.
 However not all plastics recyclers have the facilities for processing this material and it is advisable to check first.
 Plastic recycling is generally offered through on site collection services and drop off service.
+For further advice on the key questions to ask a recycler, use the Choosing the Right Recycler Checklist.

 What Happen When It’s Recycled?